felipelouza/gsufsort/README.md

---bwt                 compute the BWT using 1 byte per symbol, write to INPUT.bwt --docs  d             process only the first d strings in the collection --light               run the lightweight algorithm to compute DA, GSA and GESA --output NAME         use NAME as a prefix for file names, instead od input name
+--bwt                 compute the BWT using 1 byte per symbol, write to INPUT.bwt --docs  d             process only the first d strings in the collection --light               run the lightweight algorithm to compute DA, GSA and GESA --output DIR/NAME     write output files to DIR and use NAME as a prefix for file names
 ```

 ### Loading options: